 The scaffold that was considered in the study of this protein was JAHKSY010000043.1.
 Specifically, the region studied was between the positions 3479082 - 3492054.
 Considering the start and the end of this region of the genome and the query, we determined the location in the positive strand.

+By using exonerate we were able to determine that the gene is made up of 12 exons.
+Also, fastatranslate enabled us to establish the number of aminoacids of the protein studied, which in this case was 530.
 T - coffee showed a high score, exactly 998, which is close to 1000 and this led to the conclusion that there is a considerable degree of conservation between the protein of our reference organism (Gallus gallus) and the protein that we manage to predict.
 Nevertheless, some aminoacid variations could be observed in some positions between these proteins.
 In the output of the protein predicted we could observe a ‘*’ in the position of an aminoacid.
 This, in the T-Coffee, corresponded to an Indel.
 Nevertheless, taking into account that both selenocysteines and indels are encoded by a STOP codon, the indel shown could have been a selenocysteine.
 So as to obtain a solution to this question we needed to use Seblastian.
 Besides, T-Coffee enabled us to determine that SelN protein does start with Methionine which indicates a good prediction in this initial part of the protein.

 Using Seblastian we have detected one selenoprotein.
 As far as SECIS are concerned, employing the SECISearch3 program we have been able to determine a grade A SECIS element and a two B SECIS element.

 Thus, since SECIS elements have been found as well as selenocysteines, this suggests that SelN protein in Centrocercus is a selenoprotein.